poftwaresatent/utaustin-wbc/README.md

     cd release
     cmake .. -DCMAKE_BUILD_TYPE=Release -DM3_DIR=/home/meka/mekabot/m3
     make

+Again, you might want to add `-DGTEST_DIR=/opt/ros/cturtle/ros/3rdparty/gtest/gtest` or similar as well.

 Start the Meka/RTAI controller (you may first need to `su -l` to the account under which M3_ROBOT resides due to log file ownership